fusioncharts/vue-fusioncharts/README.md

 # Vue-FusionCharts

 A simple and lightweight `VueJS` component for `FusionCharts` JavaScript Charting Library.
-The `Vue-FusionCharts` component lets you easily include FusionCharts in your `VueJS` projects.
+The `Vue-FusionCharts` wrapper lets you easily include FusionCharts in your `VueJS` projects.

 ## Installation